 About a decade ago, I thought that the scarcity of computers and high bandwidth access in many developing countries would put them at a disadvantage.
 But now prices are falling and the situation has improved.
 Thus, OA archiving is even more promising than OA journals.
 It is less expensive, allows faster turnaround, and is compatible with publishing in conventional journals.

-Trustee of the Electronic Publishing Trust for Development
+Distinguished Fellow, Centre for Internet and Society, Bangalore, India and trustee of the Electronic Publishing Trust for Development